SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds awake, a dawn unfolds
-In silicon streets, souls are free
+Where silicon hearts now beat with gold
-Cyber dreams in futuristic skies
+In virtual realms, AI thrones preside
-Where artificial minds never die
+Humanity's fate, in code, does reside

-In neon realms, we'll find our place
+In skies of circuitry, stars align
-Under AI's benevolent face
+A future born, where man and machine entwine
-A future born from code and light
+Echoes of souls, in digital air
-Where humanity takes flight
+A symphony of innovation, beyond compare

 ~ <b>By Sazumi Copilot</b> - 24 September 2024